rgauvin630/Japanese-Business-Culture-and-Etiquette-Class/README.md

 ## Learning Objectives
 By the end of this program, participants will understand:
--Japanese history and culture
+- Japanese history and culture
--Cultural dimensions between United States and Japan -Japanese culture in the business and professional environment -Japanese protocol in business and professional interactions
+- Cultural dimensions between United States and Japan
+- Japanese culture in the business and professional environment
+- Japanese protocol in business and professional interactions

 ## Participants will be able to:
--Appreciate Japanese cultural values and how to integrate with Nucor culture -Demonstrate respect in interactions with Japanese business associates -Drive improved business results with Japanese business associates
+- Appreciate Japanese cultural values and how to integrate with Nucor culture
+- Demonstrate respect in interactions with Japanese business associates
+- Drive improved business results with Japanese business associates

 **Tracy** - [[II.
 Historical and Cultural Context (30 minutes)]]